liny18/image-to-ASCII/README.md

 ```

 ### Preparing Your Images
-1. Createa an Image Directory:
+1. Create an Image Directory:

 Create a directory on your host machine to store the images you want to convert.
 ```shell